hyvor/hyvor-talk-wordpress-plugin/svn/trunk/readme.txt

 * Supports text formattings like bold, italic, underline and inline codes.
 (Markdown-like)
 * Developers can write comments with code highlighting.
 24 programming languages are supported.
 * Choose emojis among more than 1000 and add them into your comments.
-* Real-Time updates.
-All the comments, replies, reactions, and votes are real-time.

 See how to write [awesome comments](https://talk.hyvor.com/documentation/commenting/awesome-comments).